Aging of Russia: In the economic sphere

 The demographic crisis has a positive economic effect on the second stage of the changing age structure of the population (the fraction of the average working-age generation is maximal at a relatively small proportion of younger and older) and a negative economic effect on the third stage of the changing age structure of the population (when the proportion of the older generation is maximal at a relatively small share younger and middle generation).
-By 2025, Russia will have labor shortages.
+Russia was predicted to have labor shortages by 2025.

 With a reduced fertility rate, the load on the working population increases because each worker has to support more retirees.

 Demographic aging of the population

 Prior to First World War, the Russian Empire had the fastest growing population among world powers, only surpassed by the United States.
 Despite demographic losses in the interwar period from the First World War, the Civil War, and the numerous famines, between 1920 and 1940, the RSFSR of the Soviet Union grew at an average of 1.11% per year and managed to surpass 100 million people.

-In the Second World War, the Eastern Front was one of the most costly theaters of the war, accounting up to 40 million of the 70–85 million deaths attributed to World War II.
-The Soviet Union in particular had exceptionally heavily demographic damage, Russia alone losing as much as 13 million people.
+In the Second World War, the Eastern Front was one of the most costly theatres, accounting up to 40 million of the 70–85 million deaths attributed to World War II.
+The Soviet Union in particular had exceptionally heavily losses, with Russia proper losing as much as 13 million people.
 Because young men bore the brunt of war losses, the war left Russia with a huge lack of men compared to women.
 Even in 1959, men still made up less than 45% of the overall population.